Chapter 4 - Service Request Management Tool

 - Request for correction of a typographic error.[6]

-Benefit requestors may also submit a service request by mailing in a hard copy to a domestic USCIS field office.[3]
+Benefit requestors may also submit a service request by mailing in a request to a domestic USCIS office.[7]
+However, the USCIS Contact Center and online tools are generally the preferred method of contacting the agency for timely and effective responses to case-specific inquiries.

 B. Responding to Service Requests